 I take pride in the fact that the Trail Run Tribe does not have a Facebook page.
 We do not and will never put all-calls out on social media for membership.
 The group has grown organically, from friendships, from community, from word of mouth, from face-to-face, one-on-one, personal conversations.
 The privacy and authenticity that arises from this type of grassroots, tight-knit group is what makes it the safe, warm, solace-seeking space that I yearned to create.

-Of course, we are open, accepting and happy to new runners!
+Of course, we are open, accepting and happy to have new runners!
 We've hosted out-of-town women who have sought us out, and we LOVE to welcome them with open arms!
 Yet we do not strive to grow numbers, and new runners come along naturally.

 The way runs are announced is kept simple: via group text, and a separate confirmation response, to decrease the stressors of always being "on."